 I know everything nowadays is about Azure, but let’s not forget that a big chunk of SQL Server clients (on-premise, SQL Azure Managed Instance, Azure VM) are not ready or just can’t go to a contained SQL Database product.
 There is still enough market for batched processing and not everything needs to be real-time/data streaming.

-I would love to see more freedom in Agent Steps, perhaps taking from the current Steps management into a Workflow management.
+I would love to see more freedom in Agent Steps, perhaps elevating it from the current Steps management into a Workflow management.
 Currently, steps management is very limited in options – you can run in a strictly serial order (example: Step1 -> Step2 -> Step3 – see Fig #1), only 1 outcome condition can be selected from only 2 (success/failure), and only 1 outcome could be selected.

 I would recommend to give more power to the user by: